yasuyuky/SublimeMozcInput/README.md

       "mozc_highlight_style": "function",
       // default: "comment"

+      "mozc_use_quick_panel_convert": true,
+      // default: false
+      // if you wanna use quick_panel for convert, set true

-      "mozc_use_quick_panel": false
+      "mozc_use_quick_panel_suggest": false
       // default: true
-      // if you don't wanna use quick_panel for suggest }
+      // if you don't wanna use quick_panel for suggest, set false }